dapr/docs/daprdocs/content/en/getting-started/quickstarts/bindings-quickstart.md

 - Trigger your app with events coming in from external systems.
 - Interface with external systems.

 In this Quickstart, you will schedule a batch script to run every 10 seconds using an input [Cron](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/) binding.
-The script will process a JSON file and output data to an external SQL database using the [PostgreSQL](https://docs.dapr.io/reference/components-reference/supported-bindings/postgres) Dapr binding.
+The script processes a JSON file and outputs data to a SQL database using the [PostgreSQL](https://docs.dapr.io/reference/components-reference/supported-bindings/postgres) Dapr binding.

 <img src="/images/binding-quickstart/bindings-quickstart.png" width=800 style="padding-bottom:15px;">